zowe/zowe-client-python-sdk/README.md

 session_key = z.tso.start_tso_session(**session_parameters)
 ```
-If you don't provide any session parameter Zeepy will attempt to start a session with default parameters.
+If you don't provide any session parameter ZoweSDK will attempt to start a session with default parameters.

 To end a TSO address space
 ```python